Feruzteame/Learning-Charm/README.md

 - <b>As Developer</b>
    - To work / using  with Api
-   - Able to work a data which is find via Api
+   - Able to work with a data which I find from Api
-   - integrate other platform with the app
+   - integrate other platform to the app
    - Show some design skill

 ## Technologies